Marrakech City Guide

 Koutoubia Mosque, Marrakech

-6 || Djeema el-fnaa square
+6 || Djeema El-Fnaa Square

 Djeema El-Fnaa, Marrakech City Guide

-7 || bahia palace
+7 || Bahia Palace

 A stunning palace with an enormous garden.
-The rooms in the palace are empty but the architecture is worth a visit.
+The rooms in the palace are empty, but the architecture is worth a visit.
 Unfortunately, the main area (famous for most of the pictures) was closed during our visit.
-Entrance fees are as much as €1 only.
+Entrance fees are currently around €7 (in 2024).

 Bahia Palace, Marrakech, Morocco

-8 || Jardin majorelle
+8 || Jardin Majorelle

 Jardin Marjorelle, Marrakech